haridjh/NIFI-Projects/Nifi LDAP Configuration/Nifi LDAP Authentication.md

+# Configuring Nifi with Ldap User Sync for Authentication

+## What is Ldap?
 LDAP stands for Lightweight Directory Access Protocol.
 One of the uses is to store your credentials in a network security system and retrieve it with your password and decrypted key giving you access to the services.

 Users can integrate LDAP with NiFi to enable Username/password Login authentication from the Nifi UI.